apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

  1. Locate the latest checkpoint/savepoint metafile in your configured checkpoint/savepoint directory.
  2. Delete the `FlinkDeployment` resource for your application
  3. Check that you have the current savepoint, and that your `FlinkDeployment` is deleted completely
- 4. Modify your `FlinkDeployment` JobSpec and set `flinkStateSnapshotReference.path` to your last checkpoint location
+ 4. Modify your `FlinkDeployment` JobSpec and set `initialSavepointPath` to your last checkpoint location
  5. Recreate the deployment

 These steps ensure that the operator will start completely fresh from the user defined savepoint path and can hopefully fully recover.